PLANT DIVERSITY AND ECOLOGY

 - During lectures and/or laboratory classes students receive instruction in the ethics of plant collection, how to prepare plant specimens and reinforce & extend plant identification skills introduced in prac classes.

-03. Investigate the floral morphology of major Australian plant families by dissection and description.
+03. Describe and compare the characteristics and floral morphology of major Australian plant families.

 - Laboratory classes and lectures - assessed in practical exam